Skip to content

 Important Notes

-• Table name is required when using get_table_columns or suggest_joins; otherwise, an error is returned.
+• Table name is required when action is get_table_columns or suggest_joins.

-• discover_tables and get_table_columns rely on the connected database’s metadata; ensure permissions grant access to information_schema/catalogs.
+• discover_tables and get_table_columns rely on valid credentials and access to the target schema.

 Troubleshooting